adityakakarla/adityakakarla/README.md

 I'm currently working on using LLMs to automate bioinformatics data pipelines at UCSD Med School's Mesirov Lab.

 **Projects**
 1. I co-built CallToChange, an AI infrastructure app.
-My friends and I won 1st place in the sustainability track at LA Hacks with this project.
+My friends and I won 1st place in the sustainability track at LA Hacks.
 2. I also built ucsdGPT, a RAG app used 2000+ times by UCSD students.

 **Technical Experience**